Peoria Birth Injury Lawyer Near You

 - Severe tearing, hemorrhage, or other injuries to the mother that were not properly prevented or managed

 Sometimes the signs are obvious in the delivery room.
-Other times, concerns show up months or years later, when a baby is slow to roll, sit, walk, talk, or use their hands like other children.
+Other times, concerns show up months or years later.
+A baby is slow to roll, sit, walk, talk, or use their hands like other children.

 How Medical Negligence Can Cause a Birth Injury

 Many families are told “these things just happen.”
 In some cases that is true.
-But in many, a careful review of the records shows missed warning signs or delays in treatment that should not have occurred.
+But in many cases, a careful review of the records shows missed warning signs.
+It shows delays in treatment that should not have occurred.

 Negligence in a birth injury case can take many forms, including: